varunk08/book_notes/programming/effective_modern_cpp.md

 #### 38: Be aware of varying thread handle destructor behavior
+both `std::thread` objects and future object can be thought of as *handles* to system threads.

+`future`:
+caller: `future`
+callee: `promise`
-both `std::thread` objects and future object can be thought of as *handles* to system threads. the callee (usually running asynchronously) writes the result of its computation into the communications channel (typically via a `std::promise`) and the caller reads that result using a `future`
+the callee (usually running asynchronously) writes the result of its computation into the communications channel (typically via a `std::promise`) and the caller reads that result using a `future`
-the result of the callee is actually stored in the *shared state*.
+the result of the callee is actually stored in the *shared state*. it's a heap based object.

+`future` destructor behavior:
+1. The destructor of the last `future` referring to the shared state for a non-deferred task launched via `std::async` blocks until the task completes.
+2. the destructor for all other futures destroys the future object.

+The API for futures offers no way to determine whether a future refers to a shared state arising from a call to `std::async`, so given an arbitrary future object, it's not possible to know whether it will block in its destructor waiting for an asynchronously running task to finish.

+Other ways shared states get created: `std::packaged_task`

+#### 39: Consider `void` futures for one-shot event communication